 9 Do something creative – craft

 There’s nothing like some calming crafts to de-stress you after a long day.
 Concentrating on crafts pushes your worries to one side as you focus on the activity in front of you.
 There are plenty of books, tutorials and blogs for learning how to sew or knit or even taking on bigger projects like crochet and quilting.
-Art therapy benefits are well researched and painting or colouring in, can have therapeutic effects on your wellbeing.
+Art therapy benefits are well researched and painting or coloring in, can have therapeutic effects on your wellbeing.

-10 Watch your favourite childhood show
+10 Watch your favorite childhood show

 The great thing about channels like YouTube is that all the forgotten shows from your childhood still exist online.
 Just as long as you can cope with a slightly grainier screen and sound quality, you can re-watch them all again.
 Search through old kids tv programs, to be transported (and de-stressed) back to being 8 years old.